adventure-gpt/ovipets-credit-bot/README.md

 - nightshade

 you guys were chill

+fuck the ovipets mods for banning people for guilt by association.
+That's fucked up.
 ## 🎯 What This Bot Does

 - **Main Bot**: Automatically turns eggs using AI to solve species identification puzzles